storyprotocol/storykit/README.md

 pnpm example --filter @example/custom-theme
 ```

-The dev server will be running at [http://localhost:3000](http://localhost:3000)
+The development server will be running at [http://localhost:3000]

 See [the github repo](https://github.com/storyprotocol/storykit) and [the example app](https://github.com/storyprotocol/storykit/tree/main/examples/next-app).